solosoyfranco/Fedora/README.md

 # Fedora Workstation
 Welcome to my personal Fedora post installation guide.
 In this particular document, I try to describe most of steps I do after a clean install of this awesome Linux distribution.
 Ideas and suggestions were collected from different sources and also from personal experience.
-Use this guide at your own risk and have fun with Fedora!